 |Spinach, cooked||½ cup||419 mg|

-Patients who have a problem with a high blood level of potassium should avoid or reduce the intake of above foods.
-However, if your body doesn’t have any problems with regulating this electrolyte, don’t forget to add enough potassium rich foods to your daily diet.
+Patients who have high blood potassium level should avoid or reduce consuming the above foods.
+However, if your body doesn’t have any issues with regulating this electrolyte, then you should add enough potassium-rich foods to your daily diet.

-Don’t forget, knowing about your food is the first step to long-lasting health.
+Don’t forget that knowing about your food is the first step to long-lasting health.